informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

 The function `new_evidence` is called when a new infraction is submitted.
 The function takes the following steps:

-1. It first creates a slash record base on the submitted evidence and the schedules the slash to be processed at the end of the epoch resulting from adding `unbonding_length` to the misbehaving epoch.
+1. It first creates a slash record base on the submitted evidence and then schedules the slash to be processed at the end of the epoch resulting from adding `unbonding_length` to the misbehaving epoch.
 2. It jails the validator, removes it from the validator sets, and updates the total voting power.
-3. Finally the function freeze the validator to prevent unbonds from it until the slash is processed.
+3. Finally, the function freezes the validator to prevent unbonds from it until the slash is processed.

 ```go
 /* COMMENT